datahub-project/datahub/docs/how/delete-metadata.md

 ## Configuring DataHub CLI

-By default, the CLI will point to localhost DataHub.
-To point to a different instance, you'll need to configure your CLI by running
+The CLI will point to localhost DataHub by default.
+Running

 ```aidl
 datahub init
 ```

+will allow you to customize the datahub instance you are communicating with.

 ## Delete By Urn